-In the far-field only one component needs to be measured, as the other component can be easily derived from it.
-Normally it is only the electric field which is measured in this region.
+In the radiating near field and the far field, only one component needs to be measured, as the other component can be easily derived from it.
+Normally it is only the electric field which is measured in these regions.

-In the case of transmitters of very long wavelength signals, such as long wave radio (1.19 km wavelength), the H-field and E-field must be measured separately as the point of measurement will most likely lie within the reactive near-field region.
-This is the region located less than one wavelength from the radiating antenna.
-Here, the relationship between E and H becomes very complex and there is no direct correlation between both components of the electromagnetic field.
+In the case of transmitters of very long wavelength signals, such as long wave radio (1.19 km wavelength), the H-field and E-field must be measured separately as the point of measurement will most likely lie within the reactive near-field9 region.
+In this region, located within a distance of at least the wavelength of the radiated electromagnetic field, the relationship between E and H becomes very complex and there is no direct correlation between both components of the electromagnetic field.

-$^{^6}$ E = H \times Z $0$ where Z $0$ (characteristic impedance of free space) \approx 377 Ω
+6 E \approx H \times Z0 (Radiating Near Field) and E = H \times Z0 (Far Field), where Z0 (characteristic impedance of free space) \approx 377 Ω

-7 Beyond a distance of $\lambda + 2D^2/\lambda$ where λ is the wavelength and D is the antenna's largest dimension
+7 Beyond a distance of max(λ , D, D2/4 λ), where λ is the wavelength and D is the antenna's largest dimension